yy502/inkscape-laserpecker/README.md

 3) Restart Inkscape and you should be able to access the extension from `Extensions` > `LaserPecker` > `Gcode Generator for L1/Pro/L2`

-## Settings and Limitations (only applies to LP1 to some of LP2 variations. to be updated)
+## Settings and Limitations

-* Laser head idle movement speed is hard-coded to 3000mm/min, as this is what's used in LaserPecker's official sample Gcode files.
+* Laser head idle movement speed is hard-coded to 6000mm/min.
+  * Faster or slower than the engraver's top speed does not matter much.
+It does not affect engraving quality.
+* 1st Gen LP Only:
-* Lowest laser speed is limited to 70mm/min, as this is the lowest effective speed that LaserPecker App allows. i.e. I tested speeds from 0.01 to 70mm/min and they all came out the same on the engraver end.
+  * The lowest laser speed is limited to 70mm/min, as this is the lowest **effective** speed that LaserPecker App allows. i.e. I tested speeds from 0.01mm/min to 70mm/min and they all came out the same on the engraver end.
   * Laser power can be set from 1 (min) to 255 (max).
 (0=off, which makes the Gcode useless, so I disallowed it.)

-* Engraving area is limited to 100mm x 100mm in size.
+* Maximum engraving range depends on the model of your LP.
+It is noted in the dropdown list of the entension for your reference.
-* This extension warns if the target graphics are larger than 100mm x 100mm, and you should scale it down and try again.
+* This extension warns if the target graphics are larger than allowed engraving range, and you should scale it down and try again.
-* The origin (0,0) is in the centre of the 100mm x 100mm engraving area. i.e. the absolute coordinates range from (-50,-50) to (50,50).
-Although LaserPecker L1 (not Pro) is capable of engraving a much larger area, from (-100,-70) to (100,70) as I manually tested, it is limited to 100mm x 100mm by the App and the machine to minimise distortion and ensure consistent engraving quality.
-See [engraving_over_200mm_x_140mm.mp4](misc/engraving_over_200mm_x_140mm.mp4) and [engraving_over_200mm_x_140mm.jpg](misc/engraving_over_200mm_x_140mm.jpg) for a demo.
+* The origin (X=0,Y=0) could be in the **centre** or **top-left** of the maximum engraving range depending on the model.
+This is taken care of by this entension.
+This is one of the reasons why a generic Gcode file may not work.
-* The position of target graphics on Inkscape canvas is irrelevant.
-This extension will automatically offset X,Y coordinates, so that the resulting Gcode coordinates are centred to the origin (0,0).
+* The position of your graphics on Inkscape canvas is irrelevant.
+This extension will automatically center your graphics in the LP's engraving range for the best engraving quality.
-* Output Gcode file should end in `.txt`.
-The extension does not normally matter, as it's just a plain text file, but here `.txt` is what's recognised as Gcode files by LaserPecker App.
+* Output Gcode file should end in `.txt` otherwise the LaserPecker App won't recognise it.
 * **Note**
-  * Generated Gcode file should not exceed 1MB each for L1/Pro, 4MB for LP2.
-This is a hard limit by the engravers' memory.
+  * Generated Gcode file should not exceed 1MB each for L1/Pro, or 4MB each for LP2.
+This is a hard limit by the engravers' physical memory.
-  * You can use arbitrary settings for *power* and *speed* if you are generating **Gcode for LP2**, because these settings will be overridden by the app's power and depth settings.
+  * You can use arbitrary settings for *power* and *speed* if you are generating Gcode for LP2 or newer LP engravers, because these settings will be overridden by the app's power and depth settings.
 For L1/Pro, choose your settings carefully at generation time as these can't be changed via the app.

 ## Image to Gcode